 Pyromania: fascination with fire

 Pyromania is a rare impulse control disorder in which a person is unable to resist an overpowering urge to start fires.
-Someone must meet the diagnostic criteria of pyromania to receive a diagnosis of the condition.
 Signs that are indicative of the disorder often start to surface in childhood and in rare cases, as young as three years old.

 The symptoms of pyromania include a pattern of intentional fire setting, feelings of tension or arousal before starting a fire, an unhealthy obsession with fire and related paraphernalia, and a sense of relief or gratification when starting or watching fires.
 The destructive behaviors involved in pyromania can easily lead to negative consequences.